 How long will it take will she get lost will he be there will he come will someone steal her?
-She liked shoes, the little one, when she first came, and only when Lila noticed and made her some, did she say a word.
+She liked shoes when she first came, and only when Lila noticed and made her some, did she say a word.